Andyinater/AutoGen_IterativeCoding/README.md

 The Manager can also test the code if desired at this point and provide feeback to the reviewer to include in the comments.

+# Getting Started

+The author assumes you have [installed AutoGen](https://github.com/microsoft/autogen#installation) and have it running on your system.

+## Preparing the Work Space

+Before you begin, be sure the directory listed in `working_dir`